LiVEiT-Open-Source/LiVEiT/LOGO STUDiO/README.md

 The LiVEiT® Logo Studio is the official standalone branding utility for the LiVEiT® Framework.

-It has been designed to generate consistent, high-quality branding assets directly from the official LiVEiT® logo without requiring external graphics software.
+It has been designed to generate consistent, high quality branding assets directly from the official LiVEiT® logo without requiring external graphics software.

 Unlike traditional design workflows, the Logo Studio works entirely within a single HTML file and has **no external dependencies**.